pulseflow/petal/configs/eslint-config/README.md

 );
 ```

-we also provide an `overrides` option for each integration to use our default globs:
+we also provide the `overrides` option for each integration to use our default globs:

 ```js
 // eslint.config.js